djzevenbergen/LocalBusinessLookup.Solution/README.md

 * This API uses Swagger.
-* You're going to need to comment out lines 137-258 of business controller to see it work.
+* You're going to need to comment out lines 137-258 of business controller and rebuild to see it work.

 * To launch the Swagger/OpenAPI utility in your browser, from the project directory in your terminal, enter dotnet run and open a browser page at localhost:5000.
 You can now see all API routes grouped by controller.
 Clicking on a route will expand it and show details of that route, and give you the option to "Try It Out."

 ## Known Bugs

+Swagger and versioning don't work at the same time

 There are no known bugs at the time of this update.